 The Practical Guide to Insurance Designations

-When evaluating all the options that are available for insurance continuing education, you will find that the insurance industry provides the opportunity for agents to earn professional designations.
+When evaluating all the options that are available for insurance continuing education (a.k.a.
+CE), you will find that the insurance industry provides the opportunity for agents to earn professional designations.
 You may look at this and wonder what are insurance designations?
-Simply put, an insurance designation is advanced education in a specific area requiring an individual to complete certain series of insurance courses and certification exams specific to the designation.
+Simply put, an insurance designation shows the completion of advanced education in a specific area.
+A designation requires an individual to complete specific insurance courses and certification exams.

 Fortunately, there is an abundance of options when it comes to obtaining a professional designation.
 Courses cover a variety of topics with varying levels of difficulty from introductory, intermediate, and advanced.